Chef Nak: Biography

+At the age of 19, Rotanak began working as a program coordinator for Cambodian Living Arts, becoming the organization's head of finance at the age of 22.
+Her work there introduced her to efforts to document and preserve Cambodian performing arts, which influenced her later interest in documenting Cambodian cuisine.

+In October 2018, Rotanak began offering private cooking classes and home dining at her house in Phnom Penh.
+Her cooking classes accommodate groups of up to 60 people, while her home dining service operates for three days a week.
+In 2020, the South China Morning Post included her home dining experience in a list of emerging food-travel destinations in Asia.

-In 2019, after a successful Kickstarter campaign, Rotanak released "Nhum – Recipes from a Cambodian Kitchen", a collection of approximately 80 traditional Cambodian recipes from various parts of Cambodia, in both English and Khmer.
-The cookbook received Gourmand Awards in the "Woman chef Book" and "Published in Asia" categories in 2020.
+In 2019, following a successful Kickstarter campaign, Rotanak released Nhum – Recipes from a Cambodian Kitchen, a collection of approximately 80 traditional Cambodian recipes from various parts of Cambodia, in both English and Khmer.
+In 2020, it received Gourmand World Cookbook Awards in the categories of "Woman Chef Book" and "Published in Asia".

-In 2019, Rotanak partnered with Brasserie Louis in Rosewood Phnom Penh to design a 12-dish signature menu for the restaurant.
-She has also helped curate the Cambodian menu for the restaurant Khmer Kitchen in Bangalore, India.
+Also in 2019, Rotanak collaborated with Brasserie Louis in Rosewood Phnom Penh to design a 12-dish menu.
+She later helped curate the Cambodian menu for the restaurant Khmer Kitchen in Bangalore, India.

-In April 2021, Chef Nak was featured on The New York Times as her cookbook was made available on Amazon.
-Later that year, Rotanak was named one of "10 Asian Chefs and Innovators Who Have Changed the Way We Eat" by the American magazine Taste of Home.
+In April 2021, The New York Times featured Rotanak as her cookbook was made available on Amazon.
+Later that year, Taste of Home included her among Asian chefs and food innovators featured for their contributions to food culture.